bootdotdev/blog/content/python/learn-python-for-finance.md

 Python is [better known for data science](/python/python-for-data-science/) but it serves as a great bridge between economics and data science (also known as the finance area).

-To quote an expert, “It's just much easier to integrate the work of economists into Python-based platforms.
-Tools like SciPy, NumPy or Matplotlib allow one to perform sophisticated financial calculations and display the results in a very approachable manner,” [says](https://www.netguru.com/blog/python-in-finance) Jakub Protasiewicz, an engineering manager with over ten years of IT experience.
+To quote an expert, "It's just much easier to integrate the work of economists into Python-based platforms.
+Tools like SciPy, NumPy or Matplotlib allow one to perform sophisticated financial calculations and display the results in a very approachable manner," [says](https://www.netguru.com/blog/python-in-finance) Jakub Protasiewicz, an engineering manager with over ten years of IT experience.

 Economists use Python for their economic analysis due to its simplicity and flatter learning curve.